suixinsuo/olympus-protocol/docs/B2C/OlympusBasicIndex.md

 ####  Returns

-> Arrays of all tokens with amounts.
+> Two Arrays {[Tokens],[Amounts]} of the same length, where the token at the position 0 have the amount at the position 0.

 ####  Example code